sparshsah/foggy-demo/demo/ml/musings.md

   to avoid a sharp drop in approval rates which would irk its marketing, originating, and servicing partners, to say nothing of its customers.
-  The answer here was simple: Let your model be honest about elevated loss expectations, and just program a time-varying IRR hurdle, which you can drop as necessary to maintain approval rates.
+  The answer here was simple: Let your model be honest about elevated loss expectations, and just program the optimizer with a time-varying IRR hurdle, which you can drop as necessary to maintain approval rates.
   You shouldn't have to fly blind through a storm just to keep your business network happy.
   Let the machine formalize and systematize what you're implicitly doing:
   Honestly recognizing economic reality, and then